gipplab/cl-osa/README.md

 inside the cloned repository directory.

-How to use
+How to Use
 ----------

 ### API

 Instantiate OntologyBasedSimilarityAnalysis with a LanguageDetector and a TextClassifier and execute the method "executeAlgorithmAndComputeScores".
-First argument is the suspicious file path and second argument is the candidate file path.
+The first argument is the suspicious file path, the second argument is the candidate file path.

     String suspiciousPath = "~/documents/en/35157967/0.txt";
     String candidateFolderPath = "~/documents/ja/";